Frequently Asked Questions

 Where can I buy a Student Mobility Card?

-You can order your Student Mobility Card here.
+You can order your Student Mobility card here.

 I just arrived in the Netherlands.
 How can I get my Student Mobility Card?

 It’s up to you.
 You can either pick up your card at the introduction days of your university or choose to have it sent directly to your Dutch address for a fee of 2.5 euros.
 The choice is yours.
+If you chose the delivery option, then please contact us if your card does not get delivered within 1 week (in summer it might take longer).

 Costs of the Student Mobility Card